aaron-grau/curic/javascript/projects/intro_js_exercises/README.md

 ### Instructions

 Monkey-patch the following methods to the `Array` class.
 Remember, we want to use `prototype` here.

-* `uniq` - receives an array and returns a new array containing only the unique elements of the original array
+* `Array#uniq` - returns a new array containing only the unique elements of the original array
   * the unique elements should be in the order in which they first appear
   * should not mutate the original array
-* `twoSum` - receives an array and returns an array of position pairs where the elements sum to zero
+* `Array#twoSum` - returns an array of position pairs where the elements sum to zero
-* `transpose` - receives a two-dimensional array representing a matrix and returns it's [transpose][transpose]
+* `Array#transpose` - where we have a two-dimensional array representing a matrix. returns the [transpose][transpose]
   * should not mutate the original array

 ### Recap